 Under existing law, counties are required to increase funding for courts by 1.5% a year.
-In 2014, counties successfully obtained an exemption from having to increase annual funding for court-related functions by 1.5% under section 29.008, Florida Statutes, for FY13-14 as they have since 2010.
-This reprieve should be extended again for the 2015 fiscal year.
-Under current economic conditions where local governments have been reducing funding levels across the board, this requirement may lead to fiscal difficulties for local governments; therefore, the funding increase mandate should be eliminated.
+From 2010-2014, counties successfully obtained an exemption from having to increase annual funding for court-related functions by 1.5% under section 29.008, Florida Statutes.
+This reprieve was not extended during the 2015 fiscal year, but should be continued in 2016.